framilano/BlackOps3ServerInstaller/README.md

 6. **(For Custom Clients)** Launch your server using `CustomClient_Server.sh boiii` if you want to use EZBOIII or `CustomClient_Server.sh t7x` if you want to use T7X
 7. **(For official servers on vanilla BO3)** Launch your server using `Launch_Server.sh`
 5. Done!

+## EZZBOIII additiona step
+BOIII requires some additional files in your `%APPDATA%/Local` folder to create a new server.
+Extract `boiii-server-files.zip` and move the boiii folder:
+- Windows: in your %APPDATA%/Local folder
+- Linux: open your wine prefix and copy the `boiii` folder in `AppData/Local` folder present in it

 ## Cool, but Zombies?
 The default server files only download MP-ready stuff.
 To serve a Zombies server you need to copy these fast files